cartiace0004/Portfolio/E-Commerce-Order-Supply-Chain-Analysis/README.md

 ![order_freq_reg](plots/order_freq_reg.png)

 We also uncovered every customer's preferred hour of purchase throughout the day.
-The busiest are in the afternoons, specifically at `2:00 PM`.
+The busiest are in the afternoons, specifically at `2:00 PM`/`14th hour of the day`.

 ![peak_hour_orders](plots/peak_hour_plot.png)